Home » Rome » Vatican and Colosseum tour tickets

 The best part is that your guide will be at hand to answer your queries.

-While exploring the Vatican, both men and women must keep their knees and shoulders covered.
+While exploring the Vatican, men and women must keep their knees and shoulders covered.
 The dress code is strictly implemented.

-Then you head to St Peter’s Basilica and check out Michelangelo’s Pietà and the majestic dome, one of the largest on Earth.
+Then, you head to St Peter’s Basilica and check out Michelangelo’s Pietà and the majestic dome, one of the largest on Earth.

 After spending three hours at the Vatican, you head to the Colosseum, the site of gladiator battles.